Metropolitan College

 MET ML 625

 Humans have been foraging for food since prehistoric times, but the recent interest in wild and foraged foods raises interesting issues about our connection to nature amid the panorama of industrially oriented food systems.
-From political economy to Traditional Ecological Knowledge (TEK), this course explores how we interact with, perceive, and know our world through the procurement of food.
-Students take part in foraging activities and hands-on culinary labs in order to engage the senses in thinking about the connections between humans, food, and the environment.
+From the political economy to Traditional Ecological Knowledge (TEK), this course explores how we interact with, perceive, and know our world through the procurement of food.
+Students take part in foraging activities and hands-on culinary labs to engage the senses and reflect on the connections between humans, food, and the environment.
 4 cr.
 Tuition: $4020

 Summer 1 (May 19-June 26)